spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/spryker-elastic-computing.md

 ## Integrate New Relic monitoring

-To integrate New Relic monitoring for publish and sync (P&S) and the infastructure of queue workers, follow the steps:
+To integrate New Relic monitoring for the infastructure of queue workers in publish and sync (P&S), follow the steps:

 1. Update module `spryker/monitoring` to version 2.5.0 or higher.
 2. In `Pyz\Zed\Monitoring\MonitoringConfig`, add `queue:task:start` command to the argument grouped transactions: